 America has come a long way since the days of all-you-can-eat General Tso's chicken and egg rolls.
-At the heart of this Chinese food revolution is New York City.
-Regional cuisine is the focus of the most popular Chinese restaurants in New York.
+One city that offers no shortage of Chinese food is New York City, where regional cuisine is the focus of the most popular Chinese restaurants from Midtown to West Village.
 After all, saying that American cuisine is only hamburgers and hot dogs fails to recognize the beauty of Louisiana po' boys, Maine's lobster rolls, and Texas's queso dip.
 The same goes for Chinese delicacies.

-In the mood for Yunnan noodles, spicy Sichuan chicken wings, Cantonese dumplings, Xi'an hand-ripped noodles soup?
+In the mood for Yunnan noodles, spicy Sichuan chicken wings, Cantonese dumplings, Xi'an hand-ripped noodle soup?
 An array of NYC restaurants are ready to serve you just that—if you know where to look.
-From fast casual takeout restaurants to Michelin-starred establishments offering everything from traditional cuisine to contemporary fusion takes on local classics, these are hands down the best Chinese restaurants in New York.
+From fast-casual takeout restaurants to Michelin-starred establishments offering everything from traditional cuisine to contemporary fusion takes on local classics, these are hands down the best Chinese restaurants in New York.

 Mission Chinese, Two Bridges

 Possibly one of New York's most acclaimed Chinese restaurants, Mission Chinese is Danny Bowien's boisterous two-story establishment serving fiery, innovative takes on Sichuan cuisine.
-The perfect example: its ultra-hot Chongquing chicken wings—order at your own risk.
-Reserve in advance or expert long waits.
+The perfect example: Its ultra-hot Chongquing chicken wings—order at your own risk.
+Reserve in advance or expect a long wait.
 Whatever you do, it will be worth it.

 What to order: Blue crab dumplings, green tea noodles, broccoli beef brisket, and lobster coconut fried rice.